FEMA Flood Mitigation Assistance Grant Program

 The Mitigation Plan is submitted to FEMA for approval through the Texas Division of Emergency Management (TDEM).
 The Mitigation Plan must assess flood risk and identify technically feasible and cost-effective options to reduce that risk.
 The Mitigation Plan must describe the planning process and public involvement during the planning process in developing the Mitigation Plan and must provide proper documentation of its formal adoption by the jurisdiction.

-The application period for FY20 is projected to open.
-However, the TWDB recommends that communities begin gathering the information required for their subapplication as early as possible.
-The TWDB will accept applications during the "Request for Application" time frame, which for FY20 is anticipated to be from the end of September to mid-November.
-This application period information will be updated when FEMA releases information on the topic.
+The application period for FY20 opened September 29th, 2020.
+The TWDB recommends communities begin gathering the information required for a complete subapplication as early as possible.
+The TWDB accepts applications during the "Request for Application" time frame.
+However, please note that completed applications need to be submitted to the TWDB for review before the official FEMA deadline, as shown in the submission timeline, below.

 Questions about the FMA program and the application process should be directed to email@example.com